devaibrhm/e_book_Store_app/README.md

-# kaky 🏙️👟
+# e_book_Store 🏙️

-*kaky* is a modern and minimal e-commerce mobile application built with Flutter.
-This project is based on the tutorial by Mitch Koko ([YouTube](https://www.youtube.com/watch?v=UcwsuZP071Y)) and extended to suit a more dynamic shopping experience like Adidas or Nike mobile apps.
+**e_book_Store** is a modern and minimal e-commerce mobile application built with Flutter.
+This project is based on the tutorial by Mitch Koko ([YouTube](https://youtu.be/x9RtO_1mrMc?feature=shared)) and extended to suit a more dynamic shopping experience like Adidas or Nike mobile apps.

 ## ✨ Features